projectchrono/DEM-Engine/README.md

 # SBEL GPU Physics Solvers
-_An internally-licensed implementation of GPU-based FSI and Granular solvers_
+_An internally-licensed implementation of GPU-based FSI and DEM solvers_

 ### Licensing